rototor/pdfbox-graphics2d/README.md

 	  - LinearGradientPaint and RadialGradientPaint always assume even split fractions.
 	  The actual given fractions are ignored at the moment.
 	- TexturePaint.
 - Drawing text.
-At the moment all text is drawn as vector shapes, so no fonts are embedded.
+By default all text is drawn as vector shapes, so no fonts are embedded.
 RTL languages are supported.
 It's possible to use fonts, but this loses some features (especially RTL support) and you must provide the TTF files of the fonts.